 Membership Report: Diana Frazier reported we have 42 voting members.
 To qualify, a person must attend at least two meetings in a 12-month period.
 24 members present.
 There was a quorum present.
 Diana announced resignation as Membership Chair after 15 years.
 Anyone interested in the position can speak to Fran or Diana.

-Volunteer/Donor recognition: Jeff Stevens presented tshirt to Ross Kelly for many years of volunteer work with A Neighborhood ouncils.
+Volunteer/Donor recognition: Jeff Stevens presented a ADNC tee-shirt to Ross Kelly for many years of volunteer work with Northwest, Audubon-Downriver Neighborhood Councils, and a Parks Board member.

 Social Media Report: Victor Frazier not available to report.